Study in Spain

 • Pre-program support by trained YFU staff

-• Support from a representative in Spain while on program
+• Support from a representative in Spain while on the program

 • Comprehensive insurance